estellederrien/python-optimizations/README.md

 # Used Tools :
 -> Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...

+# Precision :
+This is not the only field I 'm working on, I also work on Python Maths probablities, ODES, and machine learning projects.
+I will probably create another depot for that.

 # Latest news :

-02/04/2024 : Starting the old french files translations, then, I will go further with more complex optimizations, including Dynamic optimizations.
+02/04/2024 : Finally back on the project, Starting the old french files translations, then, I will go further with more complex optimizations, including Dynamic optimizations.
-I will also add an ODE notebook.

 # Espanol